4ian/GDevelop/newIDE/README.md

 Images resources, GDJS Runtime, extensions will be copied in resources, and [libGD.js](https://github.com/4ian/GDevelop.js) will be downloaded automatically.
 If you wish, you can
 [build libGD.js by yourself](https://github.com/4ian/GDevelop.js) (useful if you modified GDevelop native code like extensions).

+Note for Linux: If you get an error message that looks like this:
+`Error: watch GD/newIDE/app/some/file ENOSPC` then follow the instructions [here](https://stackoverflow.com/questions/22475849/node-js-error-enospc) to fix.

 ### Development of the standalone app

 You can run the app with Electron. **Make sure that you've run `yarn start` in `app` folder before** (see above).